simbarras/unifiAdopter/README.md

 # unifiAdopter
-Python project who add automaticly all antenna from a subnet to a distant controller
+Python project who add automatically all antenna from a subnet to a distant controller

 This application tests all the addresses of a subnet and if it is a Unifi antenna, it automatically adds it to the controller.
 It starts by reading the file `files/config.xml` and takes the following parameters: User, password, controller URL, maximum timeout and subnet.
 Then, it reads a list of banned addresses from `files/ignoredIp.xml` to save time.
 Finally, it tests all the addresses and ends up rendering a time statistic and the number of ok, ignored and empty addresses.